ReshiAdavan/LevaunaDB/README.md

 assert_eq!(out, vec![QueryResult::Vertex(v2)]);
 ```

-Will include testing files for the DB in a test directory
+Testing files for the DB are in `tests`

 ### Skills